 Kate Weiner is a writer, editor, and publisher.
-In collaboration with Kailea Frederick, Amirio Freeman, and Erica Ekrem, she is the Creative Director of community publisher Loam.
+In collaboration with Kailea Loften, Amirio Freeman, and Erica Ekrem, she is the Creative Director of community publisher Loam.
 As Creative Director and Co-Editor of Loam, Kate has worked on more than 20 publications on issues such as disaster preparedness and climate justice.

 Kate received a 2015 Brower Youth Award and a 2017 John Goddard Prize for Environmental Conservancy for her work with Loam.
 In 2018, she was named a Spiritual Ecology Fellow.
 Thanks to the mentorship of the fellowship, Kate wrote a series of creative nonfiction essays that explored coming of age on the cusp of climate collapse.